greatexpectationslabs/workshops/get_started_with_gx_cloud_and_snowflake/workshop.md

 > 2. Replace `<user_access_token>` with your user access token and `<organization_id>` with the organization identifier that you copied.
 > 3. Run the command.

 Before starting the GX Agent, Docker will download the latest GX Agent image.
 This might take a few minutes.
-Whe it is done, your terminal displays `The GX Agent is ready.`
+When it is done, your terminal displays `The GX Agent is ready.`

 <img src="img/docker_gx_agent_is_ready.png" alt="Running and ready GX Agent" style="width:600px;"/><br>